 Rules

-Provided the Primary and Secondary vaccinations are correct, errors to boosters BEFORE 1 January 5 years ago (eg for competitions in 2023, before 1 January 2018) may be ignored.
-Any vaccinations (Primary, Secondary, 1st booster, Annual boosters) given AFTER 1 January 5 years ago must all be correct.
+Provided the Primary (V1) and Secondary (V2) vaccinations are correct, errors to boosters BEFORE 1 January 5 years ago (eg for competitions in 2024, before 1 January 2019) may be ignored.
+Any vaccinations (V1, V2, V3, Annual boosters) given AFTER 1 January 5 years ago must all be correct.

 If your horse’s history does not comply, then you will need to restart with primary & secondary vaccinations, remembering that the last one must be not less than a clear week before the day of the competition/entry to the competition stables.